Title: Grounding

 The Unthought Known

-I am a ghost haunting my own morning, showering without feeling the water, eating without tasting the food.
 I am already mentally in the Sea of Cortez, replaying the past and rehearsing the future, while completely missing the sensory reality of the present.

 The 25-Year Performance

-For the past quarter century, I have been juggling roles: the mother, the educator, the spouse, the neighbour, and the athlete.
+For the past quarter-century, I have been juggling roles: the mother, the educator, the spouse, the neighbour, and the athlete.
 I sat on endless committees unpaid.
 I was the graduate student competing for two degrees at once, yet never taking the time to finish either, always rushing to the following requirement, truly.

-I was the “poster child” of institutional success, the office superhero who showed up at 8:00 a.m. and stayed long after the day was over.
+I was the poster child of institutional success, the office superhero who showed up at 8:00 a.m. and stayed long after the day was over.
 I collected the markers of value:

 - The Best Teacher